 - App Store Rating: 4.9

-Copper Banking was founded with the mission to help teens gain real world experience by giving them access to their money in a way that traditional banks aren’t able to do.
+Copper Banking was founded on the belief that kids and teens should have equal access to financial education and should be empowered to learn by doing.
+Now, the company is on a mission to help children gain real-world experience by giving them access to their money in a way that traditional banks can’t.

-Plus, users get exclusive access to engaging content curated by a team of financial literacy experts who provide advice and tips on how to take control of their financial future.
+Plus, users get exclusive access to engaging advice curated by a team of financial literacy experts who provide tips on how to take control of their financial future.

 Copper Banking Features: